Holiday closures for the Bryan-College Station area

 Texas A&M University

-Texas A&M faculty and staff offices will be closed from noon Thursday through Jan.
+Texas A&M faculty and staff offices will be closed through Jan.
 2. The spring semester begins Jan.
 18.

 Blinn College